Stand Up Against Workplace Bullying

 One of the diversion tactics that I frequently used when I felt cornered in my office was to grab the phone when I heard my boss coming down the hallway and pretend I was talking to someone.
 I would also begin to pull my things together and I would say, “Hi John, I can see you need to talk to me, but I was just heading to a meeting across campus.
 Can I come down to your office when I get back in an hour?
 And, what did you need to talk to me about?”
 This allowed me to develop an understanding of what the aggressor wanted to talk to me about but also granted me with time to think about my response.
 On more than one occasion, when I would go down to the aggressor’s office, they were not even interested in talking with me.

-It is important for vulnerable workers to actively develop conscious care strategies to reduce their exposure to workplace violence, but also to ensure that they are not internalizing the abuse.
+It is important for vulnerable workers to actively develop wellness-driven strategies to reduce their exposure to workplace violence, but also to ensure that they are not internalizing the abuse.
 The vulnerable worker may not be able to stop the workplace violence, but conscious care strategies can assist them with better managing of a toxic work environment.

 Call to Action: